iotaledger/starfish/crates/orchestrator/readme.md

 cargo run --bin orchestrator -- benchmark --committee 10 --loads 200
 ```

+In a network of 10 validators, each with a corresponding load generator, each load generator submits a fixed load of 20 tx/s.
+Performance measurements are collected by regularly scraping the Prometheus metrics exposed by the load generators.
+The `orchestrator` binary provides additional commands to run a specific number of load generators on separate machines.

 To run with Byzantine validators:
 ```bash
 cargo run --bin orchestrator -- benchmark --committee 4 --loads 200 --byzantine-nodes 1 --byzantine-strategy [equivocate|delayed|timeout]
 ```

-In a network of 10 validators, each with a corresponding load generator, each load generator submits a fixed load of 20 tx/s.
-Performance measurements are collected by regularly scraping the Prometheus metrics exposed by the load generators.
-The `orchestrator` binary provides additional commands to run a specific number of load generators on separate machines.
+In a network of 4 validators, each with a corresponding load generator, each load generator submits a fixed load of 50 tx/s.
+One node is byzantine and follows one of the Byzantine strategies [equivocate|delayed|timeout]

 ## Step 5.
 Monitoring